jeremymailen/kotlinter-gradle/README.md

 Kotlinter can install a hook to run pre-push (`installKotlinterPrePushHook`).
 The hook runs `lintKotlin` and, if there are errors, `formatKotlin` and exits non-zero leaving changed files to be committed.

+You *must* apply the kotlinter plugin to your root project to make this task available.

 ### Configuration
 Options are configured in the `kotlinter` extension.
 Defaults shown (you may omit the configuration block entirely if you want these defaults).